 TG: There’s a lot going in these three minutes, and I love all of it.
 The intro sounds like some kind of double-time waltz.
 Geddy’s vocals provide amperage in the foreground, Alex’s chiming guitar fills the midground, and Neil pounds his kit with abandon in the background.
 And the lyrics “Beneath the noble bird, Between the proudest words, Behind the beauty, cracks appear” eulogize a once mighty nation – the United States.
 Wait, what?

 TG: If you’re in the right mood, this song can knock you out emotionally.
-It starts out innocently with those rich and seemingly hopeful acoustic chords, but soon enough the loss and regret clamp down their realities.
+It starts out with seemingly hopeful acoustic chords, but soon enough the loss and regret clamp down their realities.
 Neil is being ironic with his use of “Hero.”
 The subjects of the verses are heroes; they are the noble few – dealing with pain, rejection and loss while the world looks over and through them.
 The subjects of the chorus receive the praise and adoration, but are they truly worthy heroes?
-It seems not.

 CM: Though the song is somewhat awkward elsewhere, the passage about years gone by, drifting apart, and then hearing that someone was gone is affecting enough to get my vote.